 Administration sought legal advice to determine whether there was a public liability risk to the City if a trailer, caravan, boat and other vehicle were to park on a road verge and were to cause personal injury or damage to property.
-Preliminary advice was also sought on whether the same would apply to other items such as trampolines and recreational equipment.
+Further advice was sought on whether the same would apply to a trampoline.